MrKWatkins/ZXSpectrumNextTests/Tests/Sprites/ScanlineDelay/ReadMe.txt

 The second test "RotMir / Xpos" does test two distinct things with single sprite.
 At the target scanline the ULA paper is changed to light yellow and sprite attributes are modified to have ROTATE+MIRROR_X, and move sprite by 9 pixels to right.
-The rotate+mirror will demonstate itself as single line with color dots (instead of single-color line), the X-offset will demonstrate by the line of sprite being on the right side.
+The rotate+mirror will demonstrate itself as single line with color dots (instead of single-color line), the X-offset will demonstrate by the line of sprite being on the right side.
 These two effects will very likely happen at the same line (with most of the sprite